-Official: Man suspected of killing NYPD officer has died
+Man who shot 2 NYPD officers, killing 1, has died

-NEW YORK (AP) — The man who shot two New York City police officers in a Harlem apartment, killing one of them and putting another in critical condition, died Monday of injuries sustained when a third officer shot him, a law enforcement official told The Associated Press.
+NEW YORK (AP) — The man who shot two New York City police officers in a Harlem apartment, killing one of them and putting another in critical condition, died Monday of injuries sustained when a third officer shot him, Mayor Eric Adams said.

 Lashawn J. McNeil, 47, had swung open a bedroom door and opened fire at the officers Friday as they responded to a domestic call, authorities said.
 Officer Sumit Sulan, a rookie who was shadowing the two wounded officers, shot McNeil as he tried to flee, striking him in the head and arm, police said.

-McNeil died Monday afternoon at Harlem Hospital, according to the official, who was not authorized to speak publicly and did so on condition of anonymity.
+A law enforcement official told The Associated Press that McNeil died Monday afternoon at Harlem Hospital, where he’d been in critical condition following the shooting.
+The official was not authorized to speak publicly and did so on condition of anonymity.

 Three officers arrived at the apartment after a call came in from a woman needing help with McNeil, who was her son, officials said.
 They spoke with the woman and another son, but there was no mention of a weapon.
 Then two of the officers walked from the front of the apartment down a narrow hall, authorities said.